nickl72/image-web-app/README.md

 ## Gold

-* Use GAN to add style/pattern to an image
 * Use GAN to generate images with a given attribute
+* Use GAN/CNN to add style/pattern to an image

 ## Platinum

-* Use GAN to generate image with multiple styles
+* Use GAN/CNN to generate image with multiple styles
 * Users can train their own model (i.e. create custom attributes)

 # Wireframe